 Internal Notes and Category Ratings

-During and after assembly, we record detailed notes in several internal categories:
+During and after assembly, we record notes in several internal categories:

-We do not expose separate numbers for each of these categories in every article.
-Instead, we use them to guide one clear assembly and setup score on a 1–5 scale.
+We do not publish every subscore in every article.
+Instead, those notes guide one clear assembly and setup score on a 1–5 scale.

 What Each Point on the Scale Means

-• 5 / 5 – Extremely easy assembly and setup.
-Clear instructions, light or well-split parts, minimal tools, short time, and very low frustration.
-Solo assembly feels realistic for many people under normal circumstances.
+- 5 / 5 – Extremely easy assembly and setup.
+Instructions are clear, the parts are light or well split, tools are minimal, and frustration stays very low.
+Solo assembly feels realistic for many people.

-• 4 / 5 – Generally easy assembly with minor snags.
-Some heavier parts or a few confusing steps, yet the process stays smooth.
-Two-person assembly feels comfortable for most households.
+- 4 / 5 – Generally easy assembly with a few minor snags.
+There may be a heavier lift or a mildly confusing step, but the process still feels smooth overall.

 How Dr. Walker’s View Shapes the Score

-Dr. Walker reads our assembly notes with ergonomic risk in mind.
-When he sees repeated heavy, awkward lifts or long periods of kneeling and bending, he questions whether a typical user should face that kind of strain.
-In his view, good design respects the limits of the human body, especially during one-off tasks like furniture assembly.
+Dr. Adrian Walker reads our notes with ergonomic risk in mind.
+When he sees repeated heavy lifts, awkward reaches, or long stretches of kneeling and bending, he asks whether a typical buyer should reasonably be expected to do that without extra help.

 How You Can Use Our Assembly and Setup Ratings